-The Student Vice President Leadership Summit will bring together student vice presidents from chapters across the country to engage in activities that will strengthen their leadership development skills.
-The next Student Vice President Leadership Summit will take place July 31 & August 1, 2015.
-Travel days are July 30 & August 2.
+The Student Vice President Leadership Summit will bring together student vice presidents from chapters across the country to engage in activities that will strengthen their leadership skills and prepare them for their campus work on behalf of Phi Kappa Phi.
+The Summit will take place on July 14 and 15, 2017 with July 13 and July 16, 2017 as travel days.

 In order to be considered for the Student Vice President Summit, members must be: